jgmalcolm/jgmalcolm.github.io/_drafts/memorize-anything.md

   * Trigger off most characteristic syllable
     * Don't sound out every syllable of a fact, unless every syllable is actually important.
+  * Use everyday objects where possible.
+If the object is too complicated or unusually decorated, it might get blurred in visual memory.
+Use dynamic action to make things memorable.
   * Example
     * bad: Picmonic VHDL